 If you suspect that pump malfunctions are caused by defects in the motor, power cable or control box, perform the following checks to help isolate the defective part.

-The electrical power used to operate this pump is high enough to cause injury or death.
 Obtain the services of a qualified electrician to troubleshoot, test and/or service the electrical components of this pump.

-Be certain to refer to the wiring diagram(s) in the installation section of this manual before reconnecting any electrical components which have been disconnected.
+Be certain to refer to the wiring diagram(s) before reconnecting any electrical components which have been disconnected.